davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/push-for-feedback.md

 [`zenity`][zn], but these still need to be set up for every script rather than needing to be configured only once per project.

+Another alternative is to use system mail (on Unix) and connect your user account on the machine to your email.
+This requires setting up e.g. `postfix` and must be done per-machine, like installing `gitlab-runner`.
+This setup is often required to get email notifications for RAID array events, failed login attempts, and other critical errors that would otherwise only go to the system logs.
+In theory, you could use a separate mailbox if you don't want these to clutter (or be cluttered by) your primary email messages.

+Another advantage of pushing for feedback (essentially, installing gitlab-runner) is that you can check for reproducibility on a schedule; see [](./regularly-stress-test.md).
+You could do this with cron jobs as well, but cron jobs are limited to a single machine.

 ### Faster human feedback

 Pushing for feedback keeps a developer closer to publishing in general, since you can share your